 Cook, stirring constantly, for 7 minutes.
 At the 5-minute mark, the mixture should be starting to simmer.
 (See tips.)
 For the final 2 minutes, the sauce should be at a good simmer but not a full rolling boil.
 After 7 minutes, remove from the heat.
 The sauce should be a little thinner than you would like it to be, as it will thicken upon cooling.
 (Resist the urge to taste without cooling because the mixture will be HOT.)

 Allow the sauce to cool slightly and serve warm, or cool completely and transfer to a jar.
 The caramel sauce will keep in the refrigerator for approximately 2 weeks.
-Reheat gently.
+Stir before using and reheat gently.